vvzhukov/vvzhukov.github.io/_posts/2024-02-06-IBMSkillsBuild.md

 - IBM is trying to sell their products (which is expected and also is not a draw back since the classes I reviewed are free)

 Special thanks to the x2 speed for the existing videos.
-Overall the platform is good quality, on par with some Coursera, Udacity and others.
+Overall the platform is good quality, on par with Coursera, Udacity and others.

 # Classes
 ## Data Fundamentials
 7 hours suggested length, took me around 2.5 hrs.

 Things I learned:
 - CRISPDM: Cross-Industry Standard Process for Data Mining
 - KDD: Knowledge Discovery in Database
 - SEMMA: Sample Explore Modify model Assess
 - 5 V's of Big Data: volume, value, variety, velocity, and veracity
 - IBM Watson Studio

 Things I knew (highlights):
 - Data types
 - Data analysis techniques
 - General data pipelines